ericlnewland/ericlnewland.github.io/index.md

 # Eric Newland

-Volcanologist | Senior Research Associate at the University of Bristol
+Senior Research Associate at the University of Bristol

 I am a volcanologist researching volcanic plumes and unrest using mathematical models, fluid-dynamical experiments and geophysical observations.